 CalWild is sponsoring a free camping and exploration trip to the Kings River on Memorial Day Weekend, May 28-30, 2016.
 Participants are responsible for their own camping gear and food.
 CalWild and local activists will lead a hike along the Kings River National Recreation Trail.
 The camping trip is limited to 20 participants.
 For more information and to RSVP, contact Steve Evans at firstname.lastname@example.org or call (916) 708-3155.

-Directions to trailhead: From the Highway 99/ Fresno Area, take Highway 180 east from Fresno; it will turn into Trimmer Springs Road as it heads into the foothills.
+Directions to trailhead: From the Highway 99/ Fresno Area, take Highway 180 east from Fresno; use Piedra Road to cross over to Trimmer Springs Road.
 Follow Trimmer Springs Road east until it crosses the Kings River twice; after the second crossing on the Bailey bridge, go right where the road turns to gravel and rock, entering the Kings River Special Management Area, and follow it until it dead ends at the Kings River National Recreation Trail trailhead.
 There is a small parking area.
 Caution is advised when travelling along the last section of road as it is steep in some sections and is often one-lane with limited sight-distance.
 Springtime brings heavy traffic on weekends and holidays, so be very careful when making this drive.
 Approximate driving time from Fresno is about 1.5 to 2 hours depending on conditions.
 Contact the Sierra National Forest at (559) 297-0706 for the latest road and trail conditions.

 Caution: Weather and road conditions can change in an instant.
 Always check with the managing agency before embarking on a trip.
 Always hike with a friend and carry a cell phone for emergencies.
 Bring plenty of drinking water, food, and clothing for changing weather conditions.
 Let someone know where you are going and when you intend to be back.
 Remember, California’s wild places are beautiful but they can also be dangerous to the unprepared and unwary.
 The California Wilderness Coalition assumes no liability if you intend to visit any of the wild places featured in our materials.